Safeguarding Privacy in Edge Speech Understanding with Tiny Foundation Models: Overview

 \subsection{Design Implications}

 Our choice of design separates us from existent work in speech privacy.

-\paragraph{Entity prediction classifier} We want our on-device classifier to be lightweight yet reliable in labeling each token to a binary class (entity or non-entity).
+\paragraph{\textbf{Entity prediction classifier}} We want our on-device classifier to be lightweight yet reliable in labeling each token to a binary class (entity or non-entity).
 The added complexity of a conventional named entity recognition model is unnecessary for our purpose.
-A traditional recurrent neural network (RNN) \cite{sherstinsky2020fundamentals} can handle this binary classification effectively; in turn a transformer \cite{vaswani2017attention} based model would be an overkill.
+A traditional recurrent neural network (RNN) \cite{sherstinsky2020fundamentals} can handle this binary classification effectively; in turn a transformer \cite{vaswani2017attention} based adapter or joint named entity and speech transcription model \cite{ayache2024whisperner} is too expensive for local inference and would be an overkill.

-\paragraph{Level of granularity} The standard approach to entity recognition is to derive entity labels from text transcripts.
-Instead of text, we settle on numerical tokens for entity label classification.
-We dwell between too coarse grained (embedding) and too fine grained (text) representations and empirically favor token level granularity.

-\paragraph{Masking configuration}
+\paragraph{\textbf{Masking configuration}}

 It is crucial to decide which segments to mask and how to mask.
 Following prior work \cite{ahmed2020preech, cai2024lightweight, wang2024privacy} we conceal named entities in spoken input.

 \textit{Which part to mask?} Prior work identified entities from on-device error prone text transcripts and segmented word boundaries using silence as a separator.
 This approach can be frail.
 Instead we predict named entities using our token to entity prediction classifier and mask the content of the respective token's timestamp.
 Our masking strategy completely relies on timestamps and is more accurate.